noahbjohnson/dna/README.md

 # My Genotype 🧬

 ## SNP Source
 This is my genome as sequenced by ancestry.com for their ancestryDNA service.
+Feel free to git *clone* and do some analysis.
+If we're related or I'm going to get some obscure genetic disease, please let me know in a pull request.

 ## License
 You can pretty much do whatever but please don't sell my genome 🙃